ibm-cloud-docs/openwhisk/actions_web.md

 Web actions must return a JSON object.
 However, the controller treats a web action differently if its result includes one or more of the following as top-level [JSON properties](#web_action_properties).
 {: shortdesc}

+## Packaging code for web actions
+{{site.data.keyword.openwhisk_short}} actions can be web-enabled by including the `--web true` flag in the [`action create` command](/docs/openwhisk?topic=cloud-functions-cli-plugin-functions-cli#cli_action_create).

+You can create a web action from multiple app files by packaging them as a .zip archive.
+You can also create a web action by using Docker images.
+* To learn how to package your code for actions, see [Preparing apps for actions](/docs/openwhisk?topic=cloud-functions-prep).
+* To see more examples of how you can create actions, see [Creating actions](/docs/openwhisk?topic=cloud-functions-actions).

 ## Available features of web actions
 {: #actions_web_extra}